gvwilson/thirdbit/_posts/2012/2012-11-19-the-tool-i-think-we-need-to-do-peer-instruction-online.md

 year: 2012
 original: swc
 ---
 <p>Clay Shirky's recent essays "<a href="http://www.shirky.com/weblog/2012/11/napster-udacity-and-the-academy/">Napster, Udacity, and the Academy</a>" has attracted a fair bit of attention.
-I've written about some of the things it <em>doesn't</em> discuss on my <a href="http://third-bit.com/blog/archives/4548.html">personal blog</a>, but here, I'd like to use it as a jumping off point for a description of a tool I'd like someone to write for us.
+I've written about some of the things it <em>doesn't</em> discuss on my personal blog, but here, I'd like to use it as a jumping off point for a description of a tool I'd like someone to write for us.
 Given that my last request produced working code in just a few hours, I'm hoping one of you will wow me again :-)</p>

 <p>Our starting point is <a href="http://en.wikipedia.org/wiki/Peer_instruction">peer instruction</a>, a scalable, evidence-based teaching model that replaces "sage on the stage" with the following interactive cycle:</p>
 <ol>